tianlinxu312/tianlinxu312.github.io/activities.md

 - 2019 Michaelmas term: LSE ST202 Probability, Distribution Theory and Inference
 - 2019 Summer school: ME116 Essential Statistics for Economics and Econometrics

-### Volunteer Work
+### Service
-- Super volunteer for the WiML 2021 workshop at NeurIPS
+- Super-volunteer for the WiML 2021 workshop at NeurIPS
 - Volunteer poster mentor for the WiML 2020 workshop at NeurIPS